Mechanics · 21 April 2026↻ Updated 17 Aug 2026

 Max accelerationamax=Aω02a_{max} = A\omega_0^2m/s²

-Real oscillators lose energy over time.
+Real oscillators lose energy to friction and air resistance.
 Adding a damping term γx˙\gamma\dot{x} gives:

 x¨+γx˙+ω02x=0\ddot{x} + \gamma\dot{x} + \omega_0^2 x = 0